 - Whether your fees are rolled into the loan

 - How you choose to receive your money

 The older you are, and the more equity you have in your home, the more you’re likely to be approved for.
 Keep in mind, too, that fees associated with reverse mortgages are often much higher than fees for other types of home equity loans.
 That’s going to eat into how much you actually receive — even if you have a lot of equity in your home.

-One of the perks of FHA-insured reverse mortgages is the fact that you don’t have to pay back more than the home is worth, so if the value drops, and you owe more than the home is worth, you (or your heirs) might have to sign a deed in lieu of foreclosure turning it over to the bank.
+One of the perks of FHA-insured reverse mortgages is the fact that you don’t have to pay back more than the home is worth.
+So, if the value drops, and you owe more than it’s worth, you (or your heirs) might have to sign a deed in lieu of foreclosure turning it over to the bank.
 This is one reason many lenders won’t actually lend you the entire amount of your equity.